 The three things you need to watch out for in caring for your powders are: (1) the color, (2) bacterial contamination, and (3) drying out.
-Powder would have fewer bacteria in them compared to liquids and creams.
-However, leaving any sort of liquid or oil atop your powders could change its consistency as well as promote bacterial proliferation and oxidation.
+The powder would have fewer bacteria in them compared to liquids and creams.
+However, leaving any sort of liquid or oil atop your powder could change its consistency as well as promote bacterial proliferation and oxidation.
 This is especially key in compact powders that come with sponges.
 Keeping them out in the sun, like next to a window, or storing them in clear packaging makes the powders susceptible to UV rays that could change its color.
 Lastly, when powders are exposed to too much air, they could dry up and form clumps making them unusable in the long run.

 LIQUID AND CREAM PRODUCTS/ PERFUME

 These makeup products contain the most moisture and susceptible ingredients which is the reason they should be stored with utmost care.
 After all, we want our base make-up flawless!
-Like skincare, it is best storing liquid foundations and perfumes in the refrigerator.
+Like skincare, it is best to store liquid foundations and perfumes in the refrigerator.
 It better preserves the natural ingredients in the products as well as provides ease of application, especially for foundation.
 As a bonus, cold products help depuff and tame inflammation and redness on the face!

 Although they may look pretty all displayed, they shouldn’t be kept out in the open, especially if you live in a humid area.
 This may cause the glue holding together all the brush hairs to tarnish.
 Keep them in a dry case, away from the bathroom!
 Also, be sure to wash them at least once a week and replace if they start to shed.